Ramesses III: Tenure of constant war

 During his long tenure in the midst of the surrounding political chaos of the Late Bronze Age collapse, Egypt was beset by foreign invaders (including the so-called Sea Peoples and the Libyans) and experienced the beginnings of increasing economic difficulties and internal strife which would eventually lead to the collapse of the Twentieth Dynasty.

 In Year 8 of his reign, the Sea Peoples, including Peleset, Denyen, Shardana, Meshwesh of the sea, and Tjekker, invaded Egypt by land and sea.
 Ramesses III defeated them in two great land and sea battles.
 First, he defeated them on land in the Battle of Djahy on the Egyptian Empire's easternmost frontier in Djahy or modern-day southern Lebanon.
 The second one was the Battle of the Delta, in which Ramesses enticed the Sea Peoples and their ships into the mouth of the Nile, where he had assembled a fleet in ambush.
 Although the Egyptians had a reputation as poor seamen, they fought tenaciously.
 Rameses lined the shores with ranks of archers who kept up a continuous volley of arrows into the enemy ships when they attempted to land on the banks of the Nile.
 Then, the Egyptian navy attacked using grappling hooks to haul in the enemy ships.
 In the brutal hand-to-hand fighting which ensued, the Sea Peoples were utterly defeated.
 The Harris Papyrus states:

 Ramesses III incorporated the Sea Peoples as subject peoples and settled them in southern Canaan.
 Their presence in Canaan may have contributed to the formation of new states in this region such as Philistia after the collapse of the Egyptian Empire in Asia.
 During the reign of Ramses III, Egyptian presence in the Levant is still attested as far as Byblos and he may have campaigned further north into Syria.
-Ramesses III was also compelled to fight invading Libyan tribesmen in two major campaigns in Egypt's Western Delta in his Year 5 and Year 11 respectively.
+Further south, inscriptions of Ramses III have been found in southern Jordan and northern Saudi Arabia which were inscribed as the pharaoh led an army through the area according to archaeologists.
+He was also compelled to fight invading Libyan tribesmen in two major campaigns in Egypt's Western Delta in his Year 5 and Year 11 respectively.
 By the early 12th century, Egypt claimed overlordship of Cyrenaican tribes.
-At one point a ruler chosen by Egypt was set up (briefly!) over the combined tribes of Meshwesh, Libu, and Soped.
+At one point a ruler chosen by Egypt was set up (briefly) over the combined tribes of Meshwesh, Libu, and Soped.